0xknxwledge/TTIC31180FinalProject/README.md

 graph `Δ = W^event − W^ordinary`) and a **Student-t likelihood**, solved by
 consensus ADMM with an exact closed-form fused-lasso proximal step.
 Application: cross-asset dependency structure around scheduled macro events (CPI/NFP/FOMC) with a slight focus on crypto tokens and equities.
+Read the full paper in paper/main.pdf.

 TTIC 31180 final project.